getify/You-Dont-Know-JS/types & grammar/ch2.md

 In JavaScript, there are no pointers, and references work fairly differently.
 You cannot have a reference from one JS variable to another variable.
 That's just not possible.

-A reference in JS is a reference to a (shared) value, so if you have 10 different references, they are all always references to a single shared value; none of them are references to each other.
+A reference in JS is a reference to a (shared) value, so if you have 10 different references, they are all always distinct references to a single shared value; **none of them are references to each other.**

 Moreover, in JavaScript, there are no syntactic hints that control value vs reference assignment/passing.
 Instead, the *type* of the value *solely* controls whether that value will be assigned through value-copy or by reference.